Ensure your website is compliant with our Cookie Consent Management Platform; PrivacyConsent Learn More!

 Step 2: Assess Necessity and Proportionality

 In this step, it is essential to evaluate the necessity and proportionality of the data processing activities.
 This includes assessing whether the data being processed is adequate, relevant, and limited to what is necessary for the stated purposes.
-Additionally, organizations must confirm that the processing activities are proportionate to the intended purpose and do not infringe upon individuals’ rights and freedoms.
+Additionally, organisations must confirm that the processing activities are proportionate to the intended purpose and do not infringe upon individuals’ rights and freedoms.

 Step 3: Identify and Assess Risks